wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 * Fix profile view to work as expected.
 Was either on or off - not based on user role.
 (12/2013)
 * Updated some verbiage.
 (12/2013)
 * Added new Brute Force Plugin to forcefully turn off admin menu and front end, if desired.
 We get a lot of requess for this.
 (12/2013)
-Part of coding of BRUTE FORCE plugin was derived directly from [sLa NGjI's](http://slangji.wordpress.com/) [WP Admin Bar Removal](http://wordpress.org/plugins/wp-admin-bar-removal/) / [WP Toolbar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) / [Disable Admin Bar and ToolBar](http://wordpress.org/plugins/toolbar-removal-completely-disable/) plugins, and was released under GPLv2 or later: this plugin use same License GPLv2 or later.
+* Part of coding of BRUTE FORCE plugin was derived directly from [sLa NGjI's](http://slangji.wordpress.com/) [WP Admin Bar Removal](http://wordpress.org/plugins/wp-admin-bar-removal/) / [WP Toolbar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) / [Disable Admin Bar and ToolBar](http://wordpress.org/plugins/toolbar-removal-completely-disable/) plugins, and was released under GPLv2 or later: this plugin use same License GPLv2 or later.
 [Read More Here](http://wordpress.org/support/topic/brute-force-plugin-license-infringement/)
 * Added Language files for translations.
 (12/2013)

 = 1.4 =
-* Add Multi-site functionalities that allow Super Admin to turn off toolbars for certain levels.
+* Add Multi-site functionalities that allow Super Admin to turn off Toolbars for certain levels.
 (02/11/2012)
 * Added option to turn off only for certain user levels.
 (02/11/2012)

 = 1.3 =